EPCCed/eidf-docs/docs/access/ssh.md

 1. Install PuTTY v0.81 or greater and launch it
 1. From the default 'Session' menu, input the gateway URL: `eidf-gateway.epcc.ed.ac.uk`
 1. Set the port to `22`
-1. Change menu to 'Connection' > 'SSH' > 'Auth' > 'Credentials'
+1. Naviagte to 'Connection' > 'SSH' > 'Auth' > 'Credentials'
-1. Select your gateway private key by selecting the 'Browse' button next to 'Private key file for authentication'
+1. Specify your gateway private key by selecting the 'Browse' button next to 'Private key file for authentication'
 1. Select the path to your SSH key for your gateway account
 1. Return to the main 'Session' tab and in the empty box under 'Saved Sessions' input a memorable name, for example 'eidf-gateway'
 1. Click Save